Interest Only Mortgages

-If you’re locked into an interest-only mortgage which will soon come to an end, you should have been advised when you signed up for the deal that you are responsible for paying off the original loan.
+If you are locked into an interest-only mortgage which will soon come to an end, you should have been advised when you signed up for the deal that you are responsible for paying off the original loan.

-What you can do if your interest-only mortgage is coming to an end and you don’t have enough capital?
+What can you do if your interest-only mortgage is coming to an end, and you don’t have enough capital?

 We have outlined some solutions below.
-Equity release could also be an options, the equity release market has evolved and now offers a wide variety of different mortgage deals.
+Equity release could also be an option, the equity release market has evolved and now offers a wide variety of different mortgage deals.
 Read our article on equity release to find out more.

-Releasing the equity in your home by downsizing
+Releasing the equity in your home by downsizing.

-Selling the property and downsizing to a smaller home could help you become mortgage-free, and also pay off the debt due to your existing mortgage provider.
+Selling the property and downsizing to a smaller home could help you become mortgage-free, and pay off the debt due to your existing mortgage provider.

 You may be able to switch to a repayment mortgage with your existing lender, but this will depend on the available equity in your home, and the affordability of any new repayment mortgage.

 Alternatively, taking out a new mortgage with a different lender can open up lots of opportunities, for example, some lenders can offer mortgages up to six times income.

 A new mortgage may be available to you on either repayment, interest-only or a mixture of both (part and part).

-When ever you are looking to remortgage its always advisable to look at the latest copy of your credit report.
+Whenever you are looking to remortgage its always advisable to look at the latest copy of your credit report.
 To obtain the latest copy of your credit report click here.

 This may be an option to explore if your income has reduced or ceased, or if your pension income is not sufficient to support residential mortgage affordability.

-Speak to an interest only mortgage advisor
+Speak to an interest only mortgage advisor.

-Most people go to their own bank, get declined or can’t borrow what they need – just because one lender has declined you, don’t give up.
+Most people go to their own bank, get declined or cannot borrow what they need – just because one lender has declined you, do not give up.